-Core Courses (depending on courses waived) 36-46 units
+Core Courses (depending on courses waived) .
+35-45 units

 Business, Culture, and Language 0 units

 Career Seminar 0 units

 Study Abroad (Electives) 16 units

 Business Internship 0 units

-Total Units Required 52-62 units
+Total Units Required .
+51-61 units

-- 1. ACCT 591, ECNM 592, DESC 593 and/or ISTM 603 may be waived based on prior course work or passing a qualifying examination. - 2.
-Career development requirements must be complete before registering for the second year of study. - 3.
-FINC 614 and/or MKTG 615 may be waived based on prior course work or passing a qualifying examination.
-Waived students must take FINC 604 and/or MKTG 605 and an elective in the waived course's field. - 4.
+- ACCT 591, ECNM 592, and/or DESC 593 may be waived based on prior course work or passing a qualifying examination. - Career development requirements must be completed before registering for the second year of study. - 3.
+ISTM 603, FINC 614, and/or MKTG 615 may be waived based on prior course work or passing a qualifying examination.
+Waived students must take ISTM 613, FINC 604, and/or MKTG 605 and an elective in the waived course's field. - 4.
+The internship for IMBA students must have an international focus. - 5.
 Courses will be taken at the study abroad school.
 IMBA students must take a language course in their chosen language track.